Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Introduction

 \section{Introduction}

 Advances in brain-to-image reconstruction are enabling us to externalize the subjective visual experiences encoded in the brain as images.
-To uncover neural representations and move toward practical applications in medicine and industry, it will be necessary to reconstruct a broad range of subjective visual experiences.
-Nevertheless, a fundamental constraint governs this task: the space of possible visual stimuli is vast, yet we can only collect a limited number of brain-image pairs for training.
-To capture the full spectrum of subjective experiences, a model must be able to predict previously unseen stimuli, namely zero-shot prediction \citep{shirakawa2025spurious}.
-Despite its importance, we still lack theoretical guidelines for achieving accurate reconstruction under these constraints.
+To uncover neural representations and move toward practical applications in medicine and industry, we need reconstruction methods that generalize to a broad range of subjective visual experiences.
+A key challenge in this task is data scarcity: the space of possible visual stimuli is vast, yet we can only collect a limited number of brain-image pairs for training.
+To capture the full spectrum of subjective experiences, a model must be able to predict previously unseen stimuli, i.e., zero-shot prediction \citep{shirakawa2025spurious}.
+Despite its importance, we still lack guidelines for achieving accurate reconstruction under these constraints.

 Many recent reconstruction methods employ a typical architecture, referred to as the Translator--Generator pipeline \citep{shirakawa2025spurious} (\autoref{fig1}).
-A translator module converts brain activity into latent features that represent the image content, and a generator module transforms these features into reconstructed images.
-This paper focuses on the translator module, trained on a limited pairs of brain activity and latent features.
-We quantify this limitation by the data scale, the ratio of the number of training pairs to the dimensionality of the latent features.
-To realize zero-shot reconstruction, the translator must be able to predict valid latent features for unseen stimuli at small data scales.
+In this framework, the translator converts brain activity into latent features that represent the visual content, and the generator transforms these features into reconstructed images.
+Latent features are typically high-dimensional to represent a broad spectrum of visual stimuli.
+Recent pipelines often leverage powerful generators, but the translator must be trained using only a limited number of brain-feature pairs.
+We quantify this data limitation using the data scale $n/d_\mathrm{out}$, where $n$ is the number of training pairs and $d_\mathrm{out}$ is the latent feature dimensionality.
+The translator becomes a key bottleneck for zero-shot reconstruction because it must predict valid latent features for unseen stimuli when $n/d_\mathrm{out} < 1$.

-Two linear regression models are widely used as translators: naive multivariate linear regression and sparse multivariate linear regression.
-A naive multivariate linear regression model, exemplified by ridge regression, uses a single shared set of input variables to predict all output dimensions and has been adopted in several high-profile studies \citep{ozcelik2023natural, takagi2023high}.
-This strategy is straightforward and low-cost, yet \cite{shirakawa2025spurious} reports that such models fail to generalize beyond the training domain.
-They attribute this failure to ``output dimension collapse,'' in which predictions are confined to the span of the training outputs under dataset bias.
-In contrast, a sparse multivariate linear regression model allows each output dimension to select its own subset of input variables.
-Earlier work adopted sparse regression as the translator, assuming that ``brain-like'' latent features induce a sparse brain-to-feature mapping \citep{miyawaki2008visual,zhang2018constraint,shen2019deep}.